inventare/django-image-uploader-widget/docs/docs/development/tests.md

 ## Test Cases

-You can read (or contribute, if you want to improve this project) the test cases inside the `image_uploader_widget_demo` inside the github repository [here](https://github.com/inventare/django-image-uploader-widget/tree/main/image_uploader_widget_demo/tests).
+You can read (or contribute, if you want to improve this project) the test cases inside the `/tests` path inside the github repository [here](https://github.com/inventare/django-image-uploader-widget/tree/main/tests).